sekhavati/crystalline/README.md

        <summary><a href="#"><code>fromTheStart</code></a></summary>
        <p>
        <br/>
-       Create a new array containing items from the start of the input array until when the predicate function returns false.
+       Create a new array by selecting items from the start of the input array until the predicate returns false.

        ```javascript
         const input = [1, 2, 3, 4, 3, 2, 1];